 Alsancak is a very popular neighborhood in Izmir for nightlife, but tourists need to be careful of pickpockets in nightclubs and bars.
 Drink spiking has occurred in the past, but it is not very common nowadays.
 It is always a good idea to watch your belongings and your drink.

-Basmane, Konak, and Kemeraltı are pretty quiet at night.
-There are lots of homeless and drunk beggars at night, which could jeopardize your safety if they become too aggressive.
+Basmane, Konak, and Kemeraltı are pretty quiet at night and there are lots of homeless and drunk beggars at night, which could jeopardize your safety if they become too aggressive.
 There are also lots of dark narrow alleys in these areas, which is the perfect place for criminals to take advantage of tourists.

 Is Izmir Safe For Solo Travelers?

-In the daytime, the city is bustling and no one will even notice you are traveling alone.
-You can explore the city without any worries.
+In the daytime, the city is bustling and the likelihood is no one will even notice you are traveling alone.
+You can explore the city without any worries, as long as you stay in the neighborhoods I mentioned above.
 Just make sure to keep your belongings close to you and be aware of your surroundings, especially when you are in crowded areas.

-Still, it is important that you not wander too far off from the tourist areas.
-There are lots of neighborhoods that are very poor and might not be the safest.
+Still, it is important that you not wander too far off from the city center.
+There are lots of neighborhoods that are very poor and might not be the safest, but generally tourist attractions are not in those areas so you’re unlikely to go to them (except for Smyrna Agora Ancient City in Basmane, maybe).

 If you want to be safer, it is best to travel with someone.
-But as long as you are aware of your surroundings and follow our safety tips, you should have no problem staying safe in Izmir.
+As long as you are aware of your surroundings, stay in the main touristy areas, and follow our safety tips (see below), you should have no problem staying safe in Izmir.

 Natural Disasters In Izmir